GET MORE MONEY: 3 Things You Need to Know about the Artisan & Truckers Casualty Company Insurance Claims Process

 Injured in a car crash or a hit and run accident?
 It is about the money.
 Get the financial compensation you deserve with help from Warshafsky Law.
 Our legal team includes former insurance industry attorneys, and we know insurance companies make big profits by giving injured victims the smallest settlements possible.

 Established as a commercial subsidiary of Progressive Insurance, Artisan & Truckers Casualty Company insures almost 4% of Wisconsin's drivers and has $250,000,000 in assets.
 Artisan & Truckers Casualty Company didn’t make their millions by paying out the max values of every customer’s claim.
-Insurance companies like this only payout when they face top auto injury legal teams who fight for client rights, like Warshafsky Law.
+Insurance companies like this only payout when they face a top Milwaukee auto accident law firm who fight for client rights, like Warshafsky Law.

 INJURED?
 It IS About The Money.®